Exploring your options

 Things to consider: You need to set goals to make your time productive, so identify what you want to achieve.
 Consider, what value will it add to your university study, your CV, or career?
 How much time can you be away and when?
 Research the range of gap year and volunteering schemes available, or look into organising it yourself.
 Research and compare the costs, value, and practicalities such as flights, visas, insurance, and vaccinations.
 If you’re planning to go overseas, check the Foreign and Commonwealth Office website for advice.

-Resources for you: At the bottom of this page, we have provided some resources with more information about each of these options and things you need to consider.
-You can download them here.
+In the meantime, there are some resources for you: At the bottom of this page, we have provided some links to more information about each of these options.